cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ## Creating an index
 With Cloudant Query, you can use the Primary Index out-of-the-box.
 You can also build indexes using MapReduce Views (type=json) and Search Indexes (type=text).
+Index specifics are stored in design documents.
+When you change the design document, the index is overwritten and recreated from scratch.

 When you create an index, you must select the columns from the database table that you want to search.
 For example, the `rolodex` database contains the following
 columns: